HKcyberstark/wazuh-ecs/README.md

 - [ ] MITRE ATT&CK mapping for wazuh alerts

 ## Contribution
-Continuous enhancement and improvement with ECS parsing with latest version of elasticstack is the development goal of the project.
+Continuous enhancement and improvement with ECS parsing with the latest version of elasticstack is the development goal of the project.
 Help with your expertise to enhance the project.